MileHacker Logo

 Special Weather Considerations

-Winter brings heavy snowfall, causing road closures, notably for Generals Highway, Mineral King Road, and Cedar Grove Road.
+The winter season brings heavy snowfall, causing road closures, specifically for Generals Highway, Mineral King Road, and Cedar Grove Road.
 Tire chains are frequently a requirement or recommendation from fall through spring.
 Check the NPS Road Status page for current conditions before your trip.

-Summer afternoon thunderstorms are possible at higher elevations.
+Summer thunderstorms in the afternoon are possible at high altitudes.
 Wildfires are a concern in California, especially late summer.
-Fires can affect air quality and cause park closures.
+Fires could influence air quality and cause park closures.
 Always check current conditions.

 Low Season